-The Institute is an apolitical, not-for-profit, energy policy body.
+The Institute (EPIA) is Australia's only apolitical, not-for-profit, energy policy body.

-It acknowledges all environmental concerns as well as the paramount interest of the public in having access to affordable, clean and secure energy.
+It acknowledges all environmental concerns as well as the paramount interest of the public in having access to reliable, affordable and clean energy.